Helioviewer-Project/helios/README.md

 Running flask in debug mode will automatically update API changes as you make them.

 ## Development Guide
-Information on the program architecture and guides for certain tasks are available on the [wiki](https://github.com/Helioviewer-Project/helios/wiki)
+Information on the application's architecture and guides for certain tasks are available on the [wiki](https://github.com/Helioviewer-Project/helios/wiki)